naufik/express-minecraft-whitelist/README.md

 This is a simple API backend that allows you to whitelist minecraft players through HTTP get requests.
 Essentially this is only a **text-file appender** but it sounds fancier when acting as a Minecraft whitelister - which is what I am using it for at the moment.

+## Pre-build Configuration

+Before you can use the server, you need to make some changes to the source **before** compiling the server.
+The changes you need to make is in the `customization.ts` file.
+This file acts as the "customizable part" of the server -- any modificaiton done here is deemed safe.

+You should modify this file as:
+1. Change the `WHITELIST_TXT` constant to point at your Minecraft Server's whitelist.txt file.
+2. Guides on how to set up password-based whitelisting will be here soon.

 ## Building the server

-Since this is a `typescript` project, you will need to build the javascript files of the server. **Before doing this, you should modify `whitelister.ts` and change the `WHITELIST_TXT` variable to point at your Minecraft server's `whitelist.txt` file**.
-A config-file based modification will be added soon.
+To build the Express server (that is, compiling from the `typescript` source code to the `javascript` code):

 1. Fire up terminal and navigate to the folder where you cloned the project.
 2. Run `npm install`, this installs the `nodejs` dependencies of the project including `typescript`, `express` and all the `@types/*` file required.